yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 First we will separate the handler code into different files.
 After that we will use `Data.Text` instead of `String`.
+Finally we'll use a template file to better separate our view.

 ### Separate handlers